linz/topo-workflows/docs/training/ARGO_WORKFLOWS.md

 This workflow will run two tasks at the same time.
 In this case we are using the same "say-hello-template" template.
 These tasks could reference different templates.

-Add another step to `wf_helloworld_args.yaml` and another parameter for it.
+Add another task to `wf_helloworld_args.yaml` and another parameter for it.

 ```yaml
 ---